 - 2. Press the Add file button.
 Select your sof programming file. - 3.
 Then make sure that the USB-blaster and JTAG has been selected as the hardware to use.
-This is shown close to the top.
+This is shown close to the the top.
 If the correct board is shown go to step 7 below. - 4.
 If the wrong board or no board is connected, push the "Hardware Setup" button. - 5.
 If a networked board is used select the JTAG Settings tab.
-Press Add Server to connect to the computer with the board. - 6.
+Press Add Server to connect to the computer with the board.
+The password is written on the whiteboard at the door to the lab. - 6.
 Remember to select a board in the "currently selected hardware entry" before closing the Hardware setup window. - 7.
 Select and mark the box Programming/Configure on the right of the file. - 8.
 Then press start button to make the FPGA programmed.
 The new design will be downloaded within seconds. - 9.
 Try out the hardware.
 Verify that it is your group number showing on the leftmost 7-segment LEDs. - 10.
 Press keys on the keyboard and observe the results on the LED displays.